 William Fox-Pitt is one of Britain’s top event riders.
-He has won an unprecedented 14 CCI four-stars, more than 50 CCI three-day events and more than 20 CIC one-day events.
-William has been a British team regular for many years, representing Team GBR at several Olympic, World and European games.
+He has won an unprecedented 14 five-stars and more than 50 three-day events.
+William has been a British team regular for many years, representing Team GBR at several Olympic, World and European Championships.

 Notable results during his career include:

 A member of the British team at five Olympics, where he has won two team silvers and a team bronze.